innolitics/n2y/README.md

   This sets the `page` argument to the `self.page` of the `ExpandingLinkToPageBlock` instance, making sure that the parent page of the blocks on the linked page is set to the parent page of the `ExpandingLinkToPageBlock` and not the linked page itself.
+- Add the `UniqueIdProperty` class to represent database properties of the "unique_id" type
+- Add the `UniqueIdPropertyValue` class to represent page property values of the "unique_id" type

 ### v0.10.2
 - Have the `ConnectionThrottled` exception inherit the `HTTPResponseError` exception and update tests